pquiring/javaforce/readme.txt

  /          - main folder (run ant here to build /src) /src       - the javaforce source files
- /lib       - generated and dependancies jar files /native    - native loaders that register native methods and start program main method /projects  - source for all sub-projects
+ /lib       - generated and dependancies jar files /native    - native loaders that load the java system and classpath, register native methods and start program main method /projects  - source for all sub-projects
  /iso       - scripts to build jfLinux iso (outdated) /linux     - scripts to install JavaForce repo for Linux